Coffee Chemistry: 6 Mind-Blowing Secrets From Bean to Brew

 The roasting process begins with the application of heat, typically between 370°F and 540°F (190°C to 280°C).
 As the beans are exposed to this intense heat, a series of chemical reactions take place, collectively known as the Maillard reaction.
 This complex series of reactions involves the interaction between amino acids and reducing sugars, leading to the formation of hundreds of different aromatic compounds.

-One of the key components of the Maillard reaction is the breakdown of chlorogenic acid.
+One key component of the Maillard reaction is the breakdown of chlorogenic acid.
 As the beans are roasted, the chlorogenic acid is transformed into a variety of other compounds, including quinic acid and caffeic acid.
 These compounds contribute to the development of the coffee’s acidity and body, as well as its unique flavor profile.

 In addition to the Maillard reaction, the roasting process also triggers the caramelization of the beans’ natural sugars.
 As the sugars are heated, they undergo a series of chemical transformations that result in the formation of caramel-like compounds.
 These compounds are responsible for the sweet, nutty, and even chocolate-like flavors that are often associated with well-roasted coffee.